Girls Like Girls (film): Production

 On May 30, 2023, Kiyoko released her first novel, Girls Like Girls, an adaptation of her 2015 single "Girls Like Girls"; she also co-directed the music video with Austin S. Winchell.
-In May 2022, she discussed a desire to turn the story of the song into a feature length film.
+In May 2022, she discussed a desire to turn the story of the song into a feature-length film.
 The film adaptation is written by Kiyoko and Stefanie Scott.
 It is produced by Focus Features.
 The cast is led by Myra Molloy and Maya da Costa.

-Principal photography took place in Kelowna in British Columbia, Canada from July 3, 2024, to August 2, 2024.
+Principal photography took place in Kelowna in British Columbia, Canada from July 3, 2024, to August 2, 2024, with Sonja Tsypin as the cinematographer.

+Tsypin decided to keep the 2015 Girls Like Girls music video’s sun-drenched warmth and intimate camera, but the feature needed a wider palette and more contrast so the look could cover grief as well as first love.

+With production designer Lindsey Moran and costume designer Kelli Dunsmore, Tsypin limited the design to “off-wheel” colors (for example periwinkle instead of purple, salmon instead of pink).
+The palette was planned as a sine wave with Coley’s arc: warm gold, peach, and lime, then jewel tones, cyan, and muted steel blue in the loss passages, then a return toward the opening hues.
+Colorist Ryan Croft graded the film with Tsypin.
+They aimed to get each scene as close as possible in camera to the intended look, while still leaving room for joy and vibrancy as the girls grow closer, and more weight and contrast in heartbreak.
+Warmth from the music video was applied selectively (red/salmon versus yellow/gold and warm lime) rather than as a wash; red was pushed into the low end and slightly into the midtones to take the edge off sunlit greenery without lowering saturation.